iXit/wine-nine-standalone/README.rst

 About
 -----

+Gallium Nine allows to run any Direct3D 9 application with nearly no CPU overhead, which provides a smoother gaming experience and increased FPS.

 Gallium Nine Standalone, as the name implies, is a standalone version of the `WINE <https://www.winehq.org/>`_ parts of `Gallium Nine <https://github.com/iXit/wine>`_.

 This decouples Gallium Nine from the WINE tree, so that it can be used with any WINE version.
 There is no need for any WINE patches.
 A stable, development, or staging WINE release is sufficient.